Box wine: Attributes

 The removal of wine from the flexible bag without adding air to fill the vacated space greatly reduces the oxidation of the wine during dispensing.
-Compared to bottled wine, which should be consumed within hours or days of opening, bag-in-box wine will not spoil for approximately 3–4 weeks after breaking the seal.
+Compared to bottled wine, which should be consumed within hours or days of opening, bag-in-box wine will not spoil for approximately 3–4 weeks after breaking the seal, or even longer if the wine is kept refrigerated after opening.
 In addition, it is not subject to cork taint.
 Wine contained in plastic bladders is not intended for cellaring and should be consumed within the manufacturer's printed shelf life.
 Deterioration may be noticeable 12 months after filling.

+Environmentally friendly

+The Scandinavian state institutions Systembolaget and Vinmonopolet analyzed the environmental impact of various wine packaging in 2010.
+Bag-in-box packaging was found to have 12% to 29% of the carbon footprint of bottled wine and to be superior to bottled wine in every other ecological criterion.

+Tyler Colman from The New York Times stated that bag-in-box is more environmentally friendly than bottled wine, as well as easier to transport and store.

+Health concerns

+The introduction of cask wine in the late 1960s has had significant negative consequences.
+The Australian wine industry has benefited from favorable tax policies, which have led to a substantial increase in both domestic consumption and international exports.
+These developments have accompanied disadvantages with respect to public health and social issues related to increased alcohol accessibility and consumption.

+Some manufacturers are now exploring alternative materials like stainless steel for aesthetic and durability reasons, particularly in premium boxed wine markets.

 Colloquialisms

-In Australia, boxed wine is more commonly referred to by the colloquial name "goon".
+In Australia, boxed wine is known colloquially as "goon".
 The cardboard box is referred to as a "goon box" and the bag within is referred to as a "goon bag".
+A common Australian drinking game is Goon of Fortune, in which a goon bag is suspended from a Hills Hoist and spun, and whoever it stops on must drink a selected amount of the goon.

-The word goon is derived from the word flagon, which is a traditional vessel used for storing wine.
-An occasional Australian pronunciation of the word flagon placed emphasis on the second syllable such that flagon came to be pronounced as "fla-goon", which was then shortened to simply "goon".
+The word goon is derived from the word flagon, which is a traditional container for retailing inexpensive wine or vinegar.
+An occasional Australian pronunciation of the word flagon, perhaps with humorous intent, placed emphasis on the second syllable such that flagon came to be pronounced as "fla-goon", which was then shortened to simply "goon".

+Additionally, in Australia the term "silverpillow" is used to refer to the habit of inflating the empty bag and using it as a headrest.
+It is also known as a cask in some outback areas.

+In New Zealand, the term "Château Cardboard", originally a joking reference to the wine's container, has entered the vernacular to refer to box wine.

+In Finland, the terms are käsilaukku ("handbag"), humppakuutio ("Humppa Cube") and noppa (dice).